choguun/detective-puzzle-core/README.md

 - **Scene Exploration**: Navigate through different scenes with immersive visuals and descriptions
 - **Clue Discovery**: Find and examine clues to uncover the truth with intuitive UI interactions
+- **On-Chain Clue Ownership**: Each discovered clue is minted as an NFT to the player's wallet
 - **Note Taking**: Record your thoughts and theories in the detective's notebook
 - **Evidence Board**: Visualize connections between discovered clues
 - **Case Analysis**: Request AI-generated analysis of your discovered clues